pangenome/chromosome_communities/workflows/5_Review.md

 -----------------------------------------------------------------------------------------------------------
 ALTERNATIVE APPROACH: it gives much more results, I think because of the p-value correction.
-Having less pvalues (hits) to correct, more values get a p-value adjuster lower than the threshold (1.0E-4).
+Having less pvalues (hits) to correct, more values get an adjusted p-value lower than the threshold (1.0E-4).

 ```shell
 # Search the PRDM9 motifs (stronger adjusted p-value threshold because, as we are not looking at motifs genome-wide, we are going to correct less p-values)